Q: Are Face Masks required?

 A: Yes!
 If you've got 4 legs and a tail (or not) you are always welcome at Whetung's.
 But, (there's always a but), please use a leash when inside the building and please clean up after your animals.
 We have beautiful grounds that you can explore with your pets, including an official Monarch Waystation garden!

 A: No!
-We are open all year long for the most part, however we are closed from Christmas Day until just after the New Year.
-In 2015 we are closed December 25, 2015 and Re-open January 4, 2016.
+We are open all year long for the most part, however we are closed from Christmas Day until Mid-January *2024 Re-Opening January 26th.
+12pm-5pm*

 Q: My friends Grand-daughter found Waboose.
 What is that?